 The reflection report

-For the reflection report, you should focus on the approaches taken in the workshop and review these critically, using references to at least two sources of literature.
+For the reflection report, you should focus on the approaches taken in the workshop and review these critically, using references to at least two sources of literature to support your reflection.
 If applicable, include how you would apply one or more of the presented approaches to your own research, and why you think that is relevant.
 The main goal of the report is for you to critically assess what you’ve learned during the course.
 It’s important that your report is creative and original.

 - 1500-2000 words

-- At least two sources of literature.
-An additional EC can be earned if the student processes at least 140 pages of literature in the report.
+- An additional EC can be earned if the student processes at least 140 pages of literature in the report.
+It must be clear that the student read the literature.

 - Use the following format to name your file: Archonreport_*name of the course*_*your name*.